-Interfaces for an IPv6 Multicast Router
+Specifying Static Interfaces for an IPv6 Multicast Router

-Specifying Static Use the Multicast > MLD Snooping > Multicast Router (Add Static Multicast Router) page to statically attach an interface to an IPv6 multicast router/switch.
+Specifying Static Use the Multicast > MLD Snooping > Multicast Router (Add Static Multicast Router) Interfaces for an page to statically attach an interface to an IPv6 multicast router/switch.

 Depending on your network connections, MLD snooping may not always be able to locate the MLD querier.
 Therefore, if the MLD querier is a known multicast router/ switch connected over the network to an interface (port or trunk) on the switch, you can manually configure that interface to join all the current multicast groups.